 As described in the sections above, while there have been recent strides in our understanding of the causal impacts of food and nutrition programs, there are many holes to be filled in terms of our knowledge about what food and nutrition programs do.
 For example, although over three quarters of WIC participants are infants and children, little is known about the health impacts of WIC these populations.
 In addition, little is known about the effects of the \$388 million in nutrition education or \$100 million in employment and training programs in SNAP (figures from CBO, 2012).
-Recent policy changes also need evaluation, for example, the impacts of stricter nutrition standards for school meals adopted under the Healthy, Hunger-Free Kids Act on participation and outcomes are yet to be understood.
-The restrictions imposed on "competitive foods" sold in schools could have important impacts on participation, child health, and educational outcomes.
-Similarly, the impacts of the recent change in the WIC food basket on participant outcomes and take-up need study.
+Recent policy changes also need evaluation, for example the impacts of stricter nutrition standards for school meals adopted under the Healthy, Hunger-Free Kids Act on participation and outcomes are yet to be understood.
+The Act also imposed restrictions on "competitive foods" sold in schools that could have important impacts on participation, child health, and educational outcomes.
+Similarly, the impacts of the recent change in the WIC food basket on take-up and participant outcomes need study.
 In addition, the impacts of the relaxation of the gross income test in SNAP - which expanded eligibility to households with earnings above 130 percent of the poverty line that have high deductions for shelter costs, child care and medical costs - are in need of study.

 In addition, the interactions between these and other safety net programs are not well understood.
-Bitler and Hoynes (2014) show that in the post-welfare reform world, SNAP played a large and important role in protecting families from falling into poverty in the Great Recession.
+Bitler and Hoynes (2015) show that in the post-welfare reform world, SNAP played a large and important role in protecting families from falling into poverty in the Great Recession.
 Further, they find that TANF is providing much less protection in response to economic downturns than it did prior to welfare reform (when the program was called AFDC).
 As a result, SNAP's role in insuring consumption in the face of economic downturns appears to be evolving and growing.
 Have the responses to the work disincentives of SNAP changed in the era after welfare reform, in which TANF's role in the safety net has been displaced by the EITC?
 How have the time limits on ABAWD participants in SNAP changed work incentives?
-With the expansion of the EITC and the increase in labor force attachment of single women, what role is SNAP playing?
 Does SNAP play a more important role in alleviating food insecurity and other measures of material hardship because it is paid out monthly instead of the EITC's annual lump-sum payment?
 In a broader sense, is it optimal to have the current patchwork of programs, or would it be better to combine or streamline the programs somehow?